MatthijsKamstra/hxexterns/howto.md

 ## simple example

-Lets take a simple javscript example and make a Haxe extern for that
+Lets take a simple JavaScript example and make a Haxe extern for that

 [source](https://matthijskamstra.github.io/haxejs/05externs/example.html)